ayush1125cherry/Portfolio/README.md

 #Description About the Task
 Task number 2
 This is a personal portfolio website created by me (Ayush Rawat), a Computer Science and Engineering student.
-The website showcases my skills, projects, education, and contact information in an interactive format..
-The website is designed to highlight his technical expertise, project work, and professional details in a structured and engaging manner.
+This portfolio website serves as a professional digital showcase of my skills, projects, and academic journey as a Computer Science and Engineering (CSE) student at Uttaranchal University.
+Designed with user experience and visual appeal in mind, it effectively communicates my expertise in web development, programming, and problem-solving through an interactive and well-structured interface.
+The website is built using HTML5, CSS3, and minimal JavaScript, ensuring fast loading times and smooth navigation.
+It incorporates modern design principles, including animations, responsive layouts, and a cohesive color scheme, to create an engaging visitor experience.

 index.html Description
+1. Header Section
+The header serves as the first impression of the portfolio, featuring:
+Navigation Bar:
+Logo: A clickable image that reloads the page, acting as a home button.
+Menu Links: Smooth-scrolling navigation to key sections (Home, About, Skills, Projects, Resume, Contact).
+Hero Section:
+Animated Heading: "Hi, I am Ayush" with a blue-accented name for emphasis.
+Subtitle: My academic qualification ("Bachelor of Technology in Computer Science and Engineering").
+Dynamic Text Effect: The university name ("Uttaranchal University") appears with a smooth left-to-right reveal animation.

+2. About Section
+This section provides personal and academic insights in a two-column layout:
+Left Column: Profile Image: A professional photo with rounded borders and a shadow effect.
+Right Column: About Me Heading: Large text.
+Professional Summary: Highlights my expertise in web development, problem-solving, and emerging technologies.
+Education Timeline:
+B.Tech in CSE (Uttaranchal University, 2023–2027).
+12th & 10th Grades (CBSE board).

+3. Skills Section
+A visually engaging display of my technical and soft skills in a card-based grid layout:
+Frontend Development (HTML, CSS, JavaScript).
+Java (Object-Oriented Programming, Data Structures, Algorithms).
+Basics of Python.
+React.js (Hooks, State Management, Next.js).
+Communication Skills (Team Collaboration, Documentation).
+Each skill card includes:
+A glowing title (using CSS text-shadow).
+A brief description of my proficiency.

+4. Projects Section
+A horizontally scrollable gallery showcasing six projects:
+Tic-Tac-Toe Game (HTML/CSS/JS)
+Landing Page (HTML/CSS)
+Image Gallery (HTML/CSS/JS)
+Basic Calculator (HTML/CSS/JS)
+Amazon Clone (In Progress)
+Spotify Clone (In Progress)
+Project Card Components:
+Title (Clear and prominent).
+GitHub Link (For code review).
+Tech Stack (Technologies used).
+Preview Image (Screenshot for visual reference).

+6. Contact Section
+Provides multiple ways to reach me:
+Phone Number: Placeholder my number.
+Email: ayushrawat3243@gmail.com (Clickable mailto link).
+Instagram: Linked with a Font Awesome icon for a modern touch.

+8. Footer
+Dynamic Copyright Year.
+Placeholder Links: "Privacy Policy" and "Terms of Service."
 The HTML document follows a standard structure with semantic sections:
-*Header Section: Contains the navigation bar with links to different sections (Home, About, Skills, Projects, Resume, Contact), a black background with my image , and an introductory text with an animated reveal effect.
-*About Section: Features my photo, a brief bio, and education details in a two-column layout (image on left, text on right).
-*Skills Section: Displays technical and soft skills in card format, with each skill (HTML/CSS/JS, Java, Python, React, Communication) getting its own styled box.
-*Projects Section: Showcases six projects in a horizontal scrollable container, including Tic-Tac-Toe, Landing Page, Image Gallery, Basic Calculator, and incomplete Amazon/Spotify clones.
-Each project card has a title, description, GitHub link (where available), and screenshot.
-*Contact Section: Provides contact information, including phone, email, and Instagram link with appropriate icon.
-*Footer: Contains copyright information and basic links.

 style.css Description